10UWP/The-UWP-Tools-List/README.md

 [FABExt.UWP](https://github.com/JuniperPhoton/FABExt.UWP) A FAB-like control on Windows.

+[QuickReturnHeader](https://github.com/pdehne/QuickReturnHeader) Universal Windows Platform (UWP) quick return header control to be used with ListViews - Add the QuickReturnHeader class to your project.
+Then define a regular ListView and add a QuickReturnHeader to its header.
+Make sure to tell the header which ListView it belongs to using the TargetListView property:

 # UI
 [ReactiveUI](https://github.com/reactiveui/ReactiveUI) A MVVM framework that integrates with the Reactive Extensions for .NET to create elegant, testable User Interfaces that run on any mobile or desktop platform.
 Supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin Forms, WPF, Windows Forms, Windows Phone 8, Windows Store and Universal Windows Platform (UWP). http://www.reactiveui.net